-Although the estimates of how much various brands are worth differ, depending on who has carried out the calculation (read here where these differences come from), the most popular rankings of the world’s most valuable brands are almost unanimous in that Apple, Google and Microsoft hold the top three spots.
+In January 2018, we wrote the original post about the three most valuable brands in the world.
+The estimates of how much various brands are worth differ, depending on who has carried out the calculation (read here where these differences come from).
+However, at the time of our article, the most popular rankings of the world’s most valuable brands were almost unanimous in that Apple, Google and Microsoft held the top three spots.

 Microsoft’s brand and communications strategy has changed noticeably since the appointment of Satya Nadella as the new CEO in 2014.
 The company introduced a new mission statement, “Empower every person and every organization on the planet to achieve more”, to give a sense of unity to its separate business entities.